How You Can Recharge Your Suaoki Power Station With Solar Panels

 Suaoki’s largest Suaoki 120W even comes with a DC to APP cable so you can plug it into the larger models that have an APP input.

-It’s also possible your solar panel came with MC4 connectors, and you want to use the APP input for a quicker charge, then you would need a MC4 to APP adapter (some power stations include this adapter).
+It’s also possible your solar panel came with MC4 connectors, and you want to use the APP input for a quicker charge, then you would need a No products found. (some power stations include this adapter).
 Note that you might have to rearrange the APP side of it to fit your Suaoki battery.
 It’s easy to do.

 How To Use Third-Party Panels From Companies Like Renogy, HQST, Newpowa, ECO-WORTHY